MANAGEMENT OF SEED-CLEANING WASTES

 This fact sheet addresses management alternatives and regulatory requirements for wastes (screenings) generated in cleaning and processing seed crops such as fescue, rice, wheat, corn, soybeans and cotton.
 Since seed-cleaning wastes are regulated as solid waste under state and federal laws, they must be managed in compliance with these laws, and with other applicable requirements.

 Three programs of the Missouri Department of Natural Resources administer and enforce requirements that may affect management of seed-cleaning wastes.
-They are the Air Pollution Control Program, Solid Waste Management Program and Water Pollution Control Branch.
+They are the Air Pollution Control Program, Solid Waste Management Program and Water Protection Program.

 - Passive composting: compost piles are not turned and free oxygen is not present, resulting in anaerobic conditions.
 This type of composting usually requires several years to obtain stable compost and results in increased leachate production and odorous emissions.
 Passive composting as a management method for seed-cleaning wastes may require more environmental controls such as berms, buffer zones, retention ponds, etc., to help reduce pollution.